Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

 - *Extension*
   Click the drop-down list and select the desired ETL extension for the mapping.
 The extensions in the list differ depending on the data type of the destination attribute.

-- *Override Changetrackingmode*
+- *Override change tracking mode*
   Change tracking mode (ETL mode) for the mapping.
 The drop-down list is read-only.
-The option **use default** is preset.
+The option **Use default** is preset.

 The fields on the left side differ depending on the selected ETL extension.
 For detailed information about the ETL extensions and how to create an attribute mapping, see [ETL extensions](to_be_completed) and [Create a mapping](to_be_completed).